adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 ##### Stabilization

-have to fill up a "stabilization bucket" before you actually win
+have to fill up a *stabilization bucket* before you actually win

 ![](/drawing-7-stabilization-buckets.png)